AUGUST 16, SATURDAY, Meet 9:45 a.m.

 Please meet 8:45 a.m. at the Applebee’s in Trussville.
 We plan to depart from there at 9:00 a.m.
 For more essential information about this trip, please see Note for Kayak and Canoe Trips below.

-Information: If you have questions or would like additional information about this kayak and canoe trip, please call Dan Frederick, 205/631-4680 or email southeasternoutings@
+Information and Trip Leader: If you have questions or would like additional information about this kayak and canoe trip, please call Dan Frederick, 205/631-4680 or email southeasternoutings@

 Note for Kayak and Canoe Trips